 We used the 3% list accuracy decay and the initial accuracy of 100% (which is hardly ever the case) for this graph.

-Therefore, low-quality leads are:
+Therefore, low-quality sales leads are:

 The latter has dramatic consequences if your lead uses such mail services as Google, Microsoft, Mainetworks, etc. Your domain’s reputation will be damaged.

 The more irrelevant leads you have, the more letters will get to spam.
 As a result, your domain reputation will decrease.
-The more it decreases, the higher the probability that your emails (sent from your domain) will be automatically sent to spam by the mail service.
+The more it drops, the higher the probability that your emails (sent from your domain) will be automatically sent to spam by the mail service.
 In the end, nobody will find out about your product/service because nobody will read your letters (because nobody opens spam letters).

 - Non-existent (outdated or incorrect).

-Emails sent to these leads are usually bounced (delivery failure).
+Emails sent to these B2B sales leads are usually bounced (delivery failure).
 This is bad too.
 Microsoft, Google, and other mail services register such events and treat companies that make send-outs to non-existent leads as mass-spammers.

 The domain names from which emails are sent to multiple non-existent mailboxes get to spam list in no time.